 - Do I need physical, speech or occupational therapy?

-- If not, can you recommend any local transportation assistance programs?
+- Can you recommend any local transportation assistance programs?

-If after discussing your returning to diving with your doctor, you cannot drive, ask about recommendations for transportation assistance.
+If after discussing your returning to driving with your doctor, you cannot drive, ask about recommendations for transportation assistance.
 Often, cities will have discounted transportation passes for people with disabilities.